EOEPCA/system-architecture/docs/reference-architecture/data-gateway-BB.md

 Within the architecture there are a number of points of interaction with data sources for discovery and access to datasets and data products.
 Each data source has its own interface requirements, including authentication, metadata search, data retrieval, etc.

-Rather than implement the logic required for specific data source interaction in each BB where it is required - instead the Data Gateway provides a consolidated implementation that all platform services can exploit as they require.
-In this way, the interface with each data provider is only implemented once, and there is only one implementation that requires maintenenance in the case that the data provider interface evolves.
+Rather than implement the logic required for specific data source interaction in each BB where it is required - instead the Data Gateway provides a consolidated implementation that all platform services can reuse and exploit as they require.
+In this way, the interface with each data provider is only implemented once, and there is only one implementation that requires maintenance in the case that the data provider interface evolves.

 ### Capabilities

 To support the needs of the dependent building blocks, the Data Gateway provides the following capabilities:

 * Discover data providers
-* Discover product types
+* Discover product types<br>
+  _Retrieve full product metadata_
 * Search products<br>
   _By type and temporal/spatial search criteria, plus other properties for filtering_
 * Retrieve products (raw assets)
 * Multi-dimensional data representation (`xarray.DataArray`)

 See section [Dependent Building Blocks][dependent-building-blocks] - which elaborates the usage of the Data Gateway by other building blocks.

+!!! note
+    The Data Gateway must adapt to the emerging requirements of the building blocks regarding interfacing with data providers and datasets, including:

+    * Addition of new data providers and datasets
+    * Additional representations of product metadata and data products - to satisfy sepcific BB use cases

 ### Extensible